iTwin/itwinjs-core/docs/bis/intro/physical-hierarchy-organization.md

 *To implement this behavior every class that includes the `ISystem` mixin must include a `ModelAffinity` custom attribute that indicates a "Recommended" affinity to `PhysicalPartition`, `Site`, `IFacility` and `ISystem`.*

 ### System Components

-**TODO: If ISystem becomes IDiscipline, then System Component should become Discipline Component**

 System Component represents an Entity that is part of a specific `ISystem` and generally does not makes sense outside of the specific system (e.g. sewer pipe outside of sewer system).
 System Component is not a BIS class, nor mixin.